-Smaller styles like the Auditorium, Concert, and Symphony are best suited to fingerstyle guitar.
+Smaller styles of steel string acousticguitar like the Auditorium, Concert, and Symphony are best suited to fingerstyle guitar.
 They offer a brighter sound that easily cuts through a mix, and stand up well on their own, too.

 Parlor and travel guitars are the smallest of the acoustics.
 While they’re ideal for strumming at home, they have also proven themselves to be more than capable for live performances and recording at the highest levels – Ed Sheeran is known for using a “Little Martin” ¾ Scale guitar, and John Mayer has his signature Martin Stagecoach, widely regarded as the original travel guitar.

 Beginners should look for steel string acoustic guitars with the lowest action possible.
-Action is the height of the strings above the fretboard, the lower the action, the less effort that is required in order to depress the strings and play notes.
+Action is the height of the strings above the fretboard, the lower the action, the less effort that is required in order to depress the strings and play notes (more on this here).
 Of course, the action on most steel stringed acoustics can be lowered to your personal taste, but this often requires a permanent modification to the guitar, so you should wait until you’re confident enough to tackle that kind of adjustment or take it to a luthier for professional help.

 Beginners should also try and stick to the smaller and mid sized steel string acoustics.
 Due to their size, jumbo, orchestra, and dreadnought guitars can be difficult to hold, which can make learning proper technique tougher.

 Nylon String Acoustic